 During the Japanese colonization of Korea (1910-1945), the stream was unsuccessfully covered up.
 After the Korean War (1950-1953), many poor people made their homes on the banks of the stream.

 Not surprisingly, the area surrounding the stream became an eyesore for the city.
 The government evicted the people who lived here, covered up the stream in concrete, and built an elevated highway.
 For thirty years, the history and memory of the stream that once flowed here was gone.

 In July 2003, work began to remove the highway and restore the stream as it was many years ago.
-Restoration work was completed a couple years later in September 2005 at a cost of 386 billion won (281 million USD).
+Restoration work was completed a couple years later in September 2005 at a cost of 386 billion won (298 million USD).

-The entrance to the museum is on the fourth floor while the exit is on the first floor.
-As visitors walk through the museum, they will descend down ramps to lower floors as they pass through many permanent exhibits that describe the history and cultural importance of the stream past, present, and future.
+The entrance to the museum is on the fourth floor.
+As you walk through the museum, you will descend down ramps to lower floors as you pass through permanent exhibits.
+These exhibits describe the history and cultural importance of the stream through its past, present, and future.

 At the entrance of the museum, a miniature model of the city shows the geography of the stream and the surrounding areas of the city.

 From here, models show what life was like for those living on the banks of the stream after the Joseon Dynasty and after the Korean War.
 During these periods, the stream became an eyesore as many poverty stricken people made their homes here.
 The models also show how construction works covered up the stream in many areas and turned the stream into an elevated highway.

 The next few exhibits show how the area was covered up with concrete and the highway that was built upon it.
 Photographs of the elevated highway and the city can be seen.
 At the time, the highway was a proud symbol of the industrialization of Seoul after the Korean War.
 This highway ran through the heart of Seoul for 8.4 kilometers (5.2 miles).
 Over time, the highway began to age and fall apart to a point where safety was a concern.